 Video: Machine Preacher Curl Proper Form

-One response to “Machine Preacher Curl: What is it, How to do, Alternatives”
+One thought on “Machine Preacher Curl: What is it, How to do, Alternatives”

 Is it to train both biceps, over all, or is it to train the bicep peak?